domscontent/domscontent.github.io/_posts/2025-05-19-understanding-the-future-ai-agents-and-automation-workflows.md

 ## This should help you understand the differenced between AI Agents & automation workflows (they are complimentary)<br/>

-I’ve been digging into the different AI agents currently avaible - Auto-GPT, AgentGPT, LangChain.
+Making sense of the different AI agents currently avaible - Auto-GPT, AgentGPT, LangChain.

-At first glance, they seem like the future: smart, autonomous little bots that can browse the web, plan tasks, and “think” their way through problems.
+At first glance, they seem like the future: smart, autonomous bots that can browse the web, plan tasks and “think” their way through problems.

 *But here’s the catch 22: they’re clever, but not very reliable.*